primer/react/contributor-docs/adrs/adr-XXX-file-structure.md

 │  ├─ BreadCrumbs/
 │  │  ├─ index.ts                    // Just re-exporting?
 │  │  ├─ BreadCrumbs.tsx             // Primary component
-│  │  ├─ BreadCrumbsItem.tsx         // Subcomponent
+│  │  ├─ BreadCrumbsItem.tsx         // Subcomponent (include item name for findability in most IDEs)
 │  │  ├─ BreadCrumbs.mdx             // Documentation.
 Always .mdx, not .md
 │  │  ├─ BreadCrumbs.stories.tsx
-│  │  ├─ BreadCrumbs.test.tsx
+│  │  ├─ BreadCrumbs.test.tsx        // Unit tests
+│  │  ├─ BreadCrumbs.types.test.tsx  // Type tests
+│  │  ├─ BreadCrumbs.yml             // Component metadata (Possible future)
-│  │  └─ BreadCrumbs.types.test.tsx
+│  │  └─ __snapshots__/
 ┆  ┆
 ```

-Questions I would like to settle in this ADR:

-- On subcomponents:
-  - Do subcomponents filenames need to be namespaced with the parent component? (e.g., `BreadCrumbsItem.tsx` vs `Item.tsx`)
-  - Should the `index.ts` in each component directory export every subcomponent under its own name, or should we prefer `Object.assign`ing subcomponents to the parent component?
-  - Should subcomponents always have their own test files?
-What about type tests and stories?
-- Would this structure help if we wanted to move toward one-package-per-component like react-aria does?
-- Could we set a standard for replacement components?
-E.g., NewButton vs. Button2
-- Migration
-  - Can we implement this quickly?
-Can we script the migration?
-  - Can we do this without changing any of our exports from src/index.ts?
+### Rules

+- Every component should have its own PascalCased directory directly under `src/`
+- Subcomponents meant to be used as children of their parent component should be properties of the exported component (e.g., `BreadCrumbs.Item`)
+- Subcomponents meant to be used on their own should be exported as a named export (e.g., `ButtonDanger`)
+- Replacements of existing components should use an incrementing number (e.g., `BreadCrumbs2` rather than `NewBreadCrumbs`)

+## Implementation

+- [ ] Migrate components into this structure
+- [ ] Set up tests for the component structure
+- [ ] Mark this ADR as adopted